 Moreover, we post your contract and payment plan information on the online account for you so that you can view all the information and print it.

-It is difficult to say without researching your case.
-We charge a researching fee to do it and we apply that to the cost of any service that you hire us to perform.
+Determining an individual's chances of success is difficult to say without researching your case.
+We charge a researching fee and we apply that to the cost of any service that you hire us to perform.

 No. We are licensed attorneys so we go to court for you.

 Once you sign up we have you fill out a questionnaire on your personal online account.
 The questionnaire asks questions that influence the outcome of the case and allows us to argue the important information to the judge so he knows why you are deserving to have your record cleared.
 Although some of the questions may seem simple, the more information and detail that you provide in your answers the better we are able to argue the case in your favor.

 Most people hire an attorney to (1) make sure the process is done right the first time so your case does not get rejected or cost you months of delay, (2) handle objections from the district attorney, and (3) send an attorney to court to argue the case if need be.

 No, your disposition does not matter.
 The process of petitioning the court to restore your gun rights is the same whether you pleaded guilty or pleaded no contest to the crime.

 You will receive a court order restoring your gun rights.
 The court will update their records and send the order on to the central state database.
 The background check agencies will then receive the updated information when they do a background check.